adrianzap/softwipe/README.md

 * flawfinder (<https://www.dwheeler.com/flawfinder/>, available in pip)
 * clang-tidy (part of LLVM tools (<http://llvm.org>), LLVM is probably available in your package manager)
 * cqmetrics (<https://github.com/dspinellis/cqmetrics>)
+For make-based projects, you also need:
+* compiledb (<https://github.com/nickdiego/compiledb-generator>, available in pip)

 Also, if the program you want to check uses make oder CMake as build system, make and CMake must be installed respectively.